mjastad/calm_workshop/sdlc/calm_workshop_sdlc.rst

 Successful projects are managed well.
 In order to manage a project efficiently, the manager or dev team must choose which software development method works best for the project at hand.
 All of the numerous software development methodologies that exist are used for different reasons.
 I've been doing some research to understand why different methodologies exist, and which ones are the most commonly used software development methodologies.

+SDLC works by lowering the cost of software development while simultaneously improving quality and shortening production time.
+SDLC achieves these apparently divergent goals by following a plan that removes the typical pitfalls to software development projects.

+That plan starts by evaluating existing systems for deficiencies.

+- Next, it defines the requirements of the new system.
+- It then creates the software through the stages of design, development, testing, and deployment.
+- By anticipating costly mistakes like failing to ask the end user for suggestions, SLDC can eliminate redundant rework and after-the-fact fixes.

 **Waterfall Development Model**

 Considered the traditional software development method, the waterfall method is a rigid linear model that consists of sequential phases (Requirements, Design, Implementation, Verification, Maintenance) in which distinct goals are accomplished.
 Each phase must be 100% complete before moving onto the next phase, and traditionally there is no process for going back to modify the project or direction.